WeVideo Education Ambassadors

 Video Production and Robotics Teacher, Silverado Middle School Roseville, CA

 Jinina Jelarcic started video production classes in her school district as part of an elective class and produces a bi-weekly newscast that includes announcements and highlight reels of school events.
-In addition to overseeing 4 sections of Video Production, she has trained staff members to use WeVideo and has been the contact person for any special videos needed.
-She is a credentialed Library Media Specialist, has presented at several California League of Schools conferences and local CUE conferences, and is working with her schools Technology Advisory Committee to run clubs for students.
+In addition to overseeing 4 sections of Video Production, she has trained staff members to use WeVideo and has been the contact person for any special video requests.
+She is a credentialed Library Media Specialist, has presented at several California League of Schools conferences and local CUE conferences, and is working with her schools Technology Advisory Committee, along with running clubs for students.
 In her spare time, she works with her handsome Golden Retriever, Milo, as a dog therapy team.

 Teacher/Librarian, Sunnyside Unified School District Tucson, AZ